apache/buildstream/doc/source/arch_dependency_model.rst

 * **Scope.ALL**

-  In the :func:`Scope.ALL <buildstream.types.Scope.ALL>` scope, all elements are considered.
+  In the :func:`Scope.ALL <buildstream2.types.Scope.ALL>` scope, all elements are considered.

   This is used in some cases to forcefully fetch, pull or build all dependencies